willkg/douglas/README.rst

 Themes:

-* Themes in Pyblosxom are called *flavours*.
-* A flavour consists of a set of *templates*.
+* A theme consists of a set of Jinja *templates*.
+It's an output format.
-* Flavours are stored in a directory called the *flavourdir*.
+* Themes are stored in a directory called the *themedir*.
-* Pyblosxom comes with several flavours: html, rss20, and atom.
+* Douglas comes with two themes: html, rss.
-* The `website <http://pyblosxom.github.com/>`_ maintains a flavour registry for flavours contributed by people like you.
-* There's more information on flavours and templates in the Flavours and Templates chapter of the manual (``docs/flavours_and_templates.rst`` if you're looking at the source).
+* There's more information on themes and templates in the Themes and Templates chapter of the manual (``docs/themes_and_templates.rst`` if you're looking at the source).

 Plugins:

-* Pyblosxom has a plugin system.
+* Douglas has a plugin system.
 * Plugins are written in Python.
 * Plugins are loaded using the ``plugin_dirs`` and ``load_plugins``
   configuration variables.
-* The `website <http://pyblosxom.github.com/>`_ maintains a plugin registry for plugins submitted by people like you.
 * For more information on using plugins, see Plugins in the manual (``docs/plugins.rst`` if you're looking at the source).
 * For more information on writing plugins see Writing Plugins